On April 14th, 2010, CJ Twomey took his own life in a devastating, family-changing event. He was 20 years old.

 CJ’s mother Hallie, father John and brother Connor were destroyed by the loss and, as is so often the case, Hallie blamed herself.
-Already wracked with guilt, Hallie was further haunted by thoughts of the things her son would never do, the places he would never go.
+Already wracked with guilt, she was further haunted by thoughts of the things her son would never do, the places he would never go.

-From Fenway Park to the Great Wall of China, from the Great Pyramids of Egypt to Rio de Janeiro, CJ’s ashes have been scattered by nearly a thousand people in a hundred different countries – each with their own inspiration for joining the movement.
+From Fenway Park to the Great Wall of China, from the Great Pyramids of Egypt to Rio de Janeiro, CJ’s ashes have been scattered in a hundred different countries by nearly a thousand people—each with their own inspiration for joining the movement.

 Scattering CJ is a meditative film about journeying: emotionally for the Twomey family; physically for the ashes; and for the participants on their own individual pilgrimages, a little of both.
-And now, as the project comes to an end, Scattering CJ chronicles how far they have come and looking toward what lies ahead.